Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 | Text-only posts | ~1.00% | Baseline |

-LinkedIn's document carousel format is the clear winner — generating nearly 600% more engagement than plain text.
+LinkedIn's document carousel format is the clear winner — generating nearly 600% more engagement than plain text, and 2.5x more shares than video or image posts.
+Native documents took the top spot in early 2026 with a +14% YoY engagement increase (meet-lea, 2026).
 If you are still posting text-only updates, you are leaving engagement on the table.
 Use our LinkedIn Carousel Maker to create document carousels in minutes.

 Facebook Engagement by Format